emalikides/Thesis/README.md

 # Thesis
-Thesis for Honours year at ANU, in which a new configuration for an optical phased array (real world death-star) was experimentally demonstrated.
+[My Thesis](https://github.com/emalikides/Thesis/blob/main/Honours_thesis_Emmanuel_Malikides.pdf) for Honours year at ANU, in which a new configuration for an optical phased array (real world death-star) was experimentally demonstrated.

 ![architecture](arch.png)